paawak/blog/code/transaction-demo/README.md

 Thereafter, use the Management Console to add the JDBC Resource.
 After that, you can add a DataSource, XA or Non-XA

-# Common Problem and their solution
+# Common Problems and their solutions
 ## Server startup fails with BeanNotOfRequiredTypeException

 This happens after adding the *@EnableAspectJAutoProxy* annotation.